image/svg+xml

 12. If members have questions, who should they contact?

-There is a sanctuary steering committee (SSC) led by Chip Fellers and reporting to the Session.
+There is a sanctuary steering committee (SSC) led by Chip Fellers, who reports to the Session.
 Chip or any of the three other committee members (Bill Bowman, Marci Cooper, and Matt Hamilton) may be best positioned to address questions or get answers to them.
-However, questions may of course be addressed to any member of the Session or Diaconate as desired.
+However, questions may also be addressed to any member of the Session or Diaconate as desired.